 When her daughter moved to Colorado some years later, she was invited to follow.
 Eventually she decided to do so (despite returning to cold winters again.)
 Always a lover of music and dancing, she met a nice man at a dance, and from there romance blossomed and they married.
 They spent winters in Las Vegas and summers in Colorado.
 When he passed away 16 years later, Lena continued living independently in a senior living community in Littleton, Colorado.
 She remained there until her death at age 90 on December 17, 2019.

 Lena is survived by her two children (Kathy Lynn (Hennebelle) North and Robbie Alan Hennebelle) and four grandchildren: Cecily, Hollee, Andrew and Heidi, as well as three siblings, Helen, Bob and Glen.
 Her family and friends will miss her beautiful and generous spirit, her blue, blue eyes, her smile, her wave, her love and thoughtful concern for others.
 She is in the arms of her heavenly Father, at rest and at peace.
 As she liked to say "God bless!"

 Funeral Service will be held on Saturday, January 4, 2020 at 12:00PM at Drinkwine Family Chapel.
 Private burial will be at Littleton Cemetery.

 In lieu of flowers, donations may be made to her favorite charity, St. Jude Children's Hospital.

-To send flowers to Lena's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lena M. Delay, please visit our floral store.